MohammadHelaly/helprr/README.md

 - Publish public Terms of Use, or use and link Apple's standard EULA for iOS if that is the chosen approach.
 - Publish support/contact information.
 - If accounts, cloud sync, or server-side storage are added later, publish data deletion instructions and any required account deletion flow.
 - Keep the website policies and in-app Legal pages synchronized.
-The store metadata, website, and app must describe the same data practices.
+Store metadata, website text, and the app must describe the same data practices.

 ### In-app legal pages

 - Keep `Settings -> Legal -> Privacy Policy` available in the app.
 - Keep `Settings -> Legal -> Terms of Use` available in the app.
-- Keep `Settings -> Legal -> Safety Notice` available in the app because Helprr is an accessibility-support app and should clearly state its limitations.
+- Keep `Settings -> Legal -> Safety Notice` available because Helprr is an accessibility-support app and should clearly state its limitations.
 - Keep `Settings -> Legal -> License` available for Helprr's MIT license.
 - Keep `Settings -> Legal -> Acknowledgements` available for third-party open-source notices.
 - Remove internal-only checklists, such as store disclosure notes, from production user-facing navigation unless intentionally shipping them.